Susanna (2000 film)

 Susanna is a 2000 Malayalam film written, directed and produced by T. V. Chandran with Vani Viswanath in the title role.
 The film won two Kerala State Film Awards: Second Best Actress (Vani Viswanath) and Special Jury Mention (T. V. Chandran).
 It received the Padmarajan Award for Cinema in 2000.
 Susanna is widely regarded as the best performance by Vani Viswanath.

-Plot

-The central character is Susanna, who appears to be a prostitute living with five different people at the same time.
-These five men and Susanna engage in a strange relationship, easily misunderstood by the society around them.
-But no one can judge her on grounds of morality.
-She is a mother, wife, sister, daughter to all her men.
-They find peace in her presence.